jLevere/minesweeper/README.md

-Mine sweeper is a project I am working on while learning java.
+Mine sweeper is a project I created while first learning java.

-The goal is to generate and print a text matrix that can be pasted into a discord chat to play minesweeper using spoiler tags to cover the tiles.
+The goal was to generate and print a text matrix that could be pasted into a discord chat to play minesweeper using spoiler tags to cover the tiles.

-Known issues/things I am working on:
+Known issues:

   - The number of booms isnt always right.
 It doesnt check to see if an entry is already a mine and sometimes just overwrites them
   - Change the tile asignment loops to go from left to right insted of top to bottom for readablity